-- Give IV vitamin B12 + thiamine (pabrinex : vitamin B1) + other B vitamins – Patients are likely to be deficient as a result of diet, due to the fact they are drinking so much – they are unlikely to eat properly for various reasons (Alcohol is appetite suppressant, maybe not able to afford food etc). there is often coexistant macrocytic anaemia. these also protect against Wernicke encephelopathy and the longer term Korskoff’s Syndrome
+- Give IV vitamin B12 + thiamine (pabrinex : vitamin B1) + other B vitamins – Patients are likely to be deficient as a result of diet, due to the fact they are drinking so much – they are unlikely to eat properly for various reasons (Alcohol is appetite suppressant, maybe not able to afford food, etc.).
+There is often coexistent macrocytic anaemia. these also protect against Wernicke encephelopathy and the longer term Korskoff’s Syndrome

 - Drain the ascites and test the fluid (infection, blood, transudate / exudate)

 - Give librium (chlordiazepoxide).
-Typical dose of 10-50mg/Kg every 6 hours for the first three days. then wean over the following 7-14 days. reduces hallucinations. diazepam is an alternative
+Typical dose of 10-50mg/Kg every 6 hours for the first 3 days.
+Then wean over the following 7-14 days.
+Reduces hallucinations. diazepam is an alternative

 - Provide Adequate nutrition – 35Kcal/Kg/day in non-protein energy, PLUS 1.5g/Kg/day of protein.
-This has been shown to reduce sepsis, mortality and enecephalopathy.
+This has been shown to reduce sepsis, mortality and encephalopathy.

 - Consider the use of Steroids – calculate the Maddrey Discriminant Factor. a score of >32 indicates severe disease, and should be treated with 40mg/day for 5 days, with a tapering dose of the subsequent 3 weeks.
 Mortality correlated with the Maddrey Discriminant Factor Score.